akoiwang/systemsbiology2022/RNAseq_practical.md

 # That output way too much stuff on the screen, try `head` command to output just the first 10 lines
 grep "^Smp" Sm_PE_htseqcount.txt | head

-# What we want here is to grep lines that start with Smp from a file, then sort the grep output, write this sorted output to a new file
+# What we want here is to take lines that start with Smp from a file, then sort the grep output, write this sorted output to a new file.
+(For our worm genome, each gene ID start with **Smp**.
+If you work with different species, the gene ID might look different.
+For example, human gene ID might look like **ENSG00000139618**)
 grep "^Smp" Sm_PE_htseqcount.txt | sort > final_counts/Sm_PE_htseqcount.final

-# Now try it yourself for the Sm_SE_sorted.bam file
-?????
 ```

 We should now have files containing the number of reads mapped to each gene within each demo samples.
-Next step, we will import read count data into R and run differential expression analysis.
+Phew... that part could take a couple of days with full dataset, even on a hogh-performance computer.
+Next step, is your turn!!
+We will import actual read count data into R and run differential expression analysis.

-We mapped and performed read counting for two example samples so far, the real samples have been done for you and are in a directory called  `v5counts`.

 ---
 [↥ **Back to top**](#top)

+## **Hands-on with differential expression analysis in R**

 ## Setting up RStudio <a name="Rprep"></a>
 We will move from Unix commands into R. We could run R on the Terminal, but more conveniently, we could run R on RStudio which provide graphical user interface and keep scripts and output neatly in one windows.